satyap54/CF-CLI/README.md

 # CodeForces CLI
 Aimed at fetching information on CodeForces from the comfort of terminal.

 A cli-tool made using python which is capable of setting reminder for the next CodeForces Round in your Google Calendar.
 You can also submit solution files from terminal.
-Currently, I'm trying to add feature of fetching some publicly available information on CodeForces.
+Currently, I'm trying to add more features that may come handy during a live contest.

 ## Getting Started